Adoption and Foster application

 Since many of our dogs are breeder-releases, they do not come to us with manners or house training.
 Some of them also have special medical needs.
 Fortunately, Westies are extremely resilient and, even the puppy mill dogs, turn into wonderful loving pets.

-Westie Rescue is a not-for-profit 501(c)(3) corporation.
-Donations are fully tax deductible.
+Westie Rescue of Missouri is a not-for-profit 501(c)(3) corporation.
+Donations are tax deductible.
 We have no paid staff or brick and mortar building.
 All monies received goes directly toward the operational costs and medical fees of our rescues in order to meet our corporate mission of preventing cruelty to animals.

-We ask for an adoption donation in the following ranges -- whatever the applicant feels comfortable giving, again to help offset the operational cost of the organization - mainly vetting fees.
+We ask for an adoption donation in the following ranges -- whatever the applicant feels comfortable giving, again to help offset the operational cost of the organization - mainly vetting fees for ALL our dogs.

 9-12 years $350-$450